-In recent years, several unified procedures have been developed in the EU for cross-border debt collection.
-From a constitutional point of view, these procedures form part of the creation of a European legal area of security, freedom, justice and access to justice (cf. Art.
-67 TFEU in conjunction with Art.
-81 TFEU et seq.)
-In concrete terms, this has resulted in four regulations:
+Several unified procedures have been developed in the EU in recent years with regard to cross-border debt recovery.
+Constitutionally, these procedures belong within the framework of the creation of a European legal area of security, freedom and justice and access to justice (cf. Art 67 TFEU jo.
+Art 81 TFEU et seq.).
+This has led to four regulations:

 Lawyer Tim de Greve, partner at Stibbe.

-I regularly engage the IJI in cases where PIL aspects play a role.
-The institute has existed for over 100 years and can therefore boast a long history and experience.
-There are prominent people associated with it.
-Not least Mr Strikwerda.
-They support you from the outset, immediately understand the question you are faced with and suggest possible solutions.
-They have the right connections at home and abroad to answer questions within a reasonable timeframe.
-Apart from that, it is very pleasant to work with the people of the IJI.
+I regularly consult the IJI in cases involving private international law aspects.
+The institute has been around for over 100 years, so it boasts a long history and experience.
+There are eminent people associated with it.
+Not the least Mr Strikwerda.
+The IJI legal counsels think along with you, immediately understand the question you are facing and come up with solutions.
+They have the right connections at home and abroad to answer questions within a reasonable time.
+Apart from that, it is very pleasant working with the people of the IJI.

-We have received advice from the IJI on several cases.
-One example is a case brought by a number of Nigerian farmers against Shell concerning oil pollution in Nigeria.
-That case is about the application of Nigerian law by the Dutch court.
-The IJI looked into the framework of tort law in Nigeria for us.
-We used that advice in the proceedings and also submitted it to the court and it showed, for instance, that our plaintiffs were also entitled to claim against Shell under Nigerian law.
-The IJI is extremely useful in all such cases because you receive very sound advice on the basis of which you know whether you should have a number of things investigated further.
-It’s very useful advice at an early stage of your procedure.
+We have consulted the IJI in several cases.
+One example is a case brought by some Nigerian farmers against Shell about oil pollution in Nigeria.
+That case involved the application of Nigerian law by the Dutch courts.
+And the IJI figured out the framework of tort law in Nigeria for that purpose for us.
+We used that advice in the proceedings and also submitted it to the court and it showed, for example, that our claimants were also entitled to claim against Shell under Nigerian law.
+Actually in all those kinds of cases, the IJI is extremely useful because you get a very solid advice on the basis of which you know: do we want to have a number of things investigated further, can that be done by the IJI or should we turn to someone else?
+But at least you can use this information at an early stage of your proceedings.

-Our law firm is based in Rotterdam, a city of more than 170 nationalities, so we regularly have to ask the IJI for advice.
-For example, I had to deal with the recognition of a child by an Italian man, to which Italian law had to be applied.
-I don’t speak Italian so I could not do that myself.
-Nor did I have access to the sources which the IJI has.
+Our law firm is based in Rotterdam, a city with more than 170 nationalities, so we regularly have to seek private international law advice from the IJI.
+For example, I have had to deal with the recognition of a child by an Italian, to which Italian law has to be applied.
+I don’t speak Italian so I can’t do that myself.
+I also don’t have access to the sources and the IJI does.

-These regulations have a number of aspects in common.
-For example, they aim at simpler, cheaper, and faster procedures in the European judicial system.
+The regulations have a number of aspects in common.
+For instance, they aim at simpler, cheaper, faster and more efficient procedures in the European judicial area.
 In addition, the scope of the regulations covers civil and commercial matters, regardless of the nature of the court.
-The regulations apply only to cross-border legal relationships (cf. Article 81 TFEU).
-Finally, the regulations are characterised by their optional nature; any recourse to them is left to the discretion of the parties.
+Next, the regulations only cover cross-border legal relationships (cf. Article 81 TFEU).
+Finally, the Regulations are characterised by their optional nature; any recourse to the Regulations is left to the choice of the parties.

-With regard to the content of the procedure, the following are common features:
+With regard to the content of the proceedings, common features include:

-- The use of standard forms in a written hearing (with the possibility of an oral hearing);
+- the use of standard forms in a written hearing (with the possibility of an oral hearing if necessary);

-- The absence of any comprehensive rule on the final stage of enforcement (apart from a number of directives, the enforcement stage is left entirely to the law of the country of enforcement);
+- the lack of a comprehensive regulation concerning the final enforcement stage; except for some directives, the enforcement stage is left entirely to the law of the country of enforcement;

-- The Regulation’s autonomous interpretation of the procedural rules in the Regulation.
+- the autonomous interpretation of the procedural rules contained in the regulation.